alla-akiyeva/Crystal-Collector-Game/README.md

 * When the game begins again, the player should see a new random number.
 Also, all the crystals will have four new hidden values.
 The user's score is reset to zero.

-The game also shows the total number of wins and loses.
+* The game will show the total number of wins and loses.

 #### Built With